-As much as I love tortilla wraps I really think they come into their own when they’re stuffed with a filling and then folded and fried to be turned into a quesadilla.
-I think that a crispy tortilla is particularly complemented when it’s filled with soft fillings, such as Deliciously Ella’s refried beans.
+As much as I love tortilla wraps I really think they come into their own when they’re stuffed with a filling and then folded and dry fried to be turned into a quesadilla.
+I think that a crispy tortilla is particularly complemented when it’s filled with soft fillings, such as butter beans.

-These refried bean quesadillas with cashew cream are very easy to make and require very little preparation, apart from pre-soaking the cashew nuts (assuming you want to make a non-dairy cashew nut cream instead of just using sour cream).
-Ella’s recipe calls for black beans, but I just used two tins of black-eyed beans that I had in the kitchen and they were lovely.
+These bean quesadillas are very easy to make and require very little preparation.
+The traditional Mexican recipe for refried beans calls for black beans, pinto beans or kidney beans, but I just used a tin of butter beans that I had in the kitchen and they were lovely.
+Butter beans are also a low FODMAP bean in portions under 35g, so it’s a win-win all round really.

-The refried beans have a lovely subtle Mexican spice flavouring from the ground coriander and smoked paprika and go wonderfully with sliced avocado or guacamole.
-Mexican foods, such as these refried bean quesadillas with cashew cream, have become a bit of a staple in my house because it’s a cuisine that tends to be naturally pretty dairy-free, but there are so many variants to Mexican food that I doubt I’ll be getting bored with it any time soon.
+The beans have a lovely subtle Mexican spice flavouring from the ground coriander and smoked paprika and go wonderfully with sliced avocado or guacamole.
+Mexican foods, such as these bean quesadillas, have become a bit of a staple in my house because it’s a cuisine that tends to be naturally pretty dairy-free, but there are so many variants to Mexican food that I doubt I’ll be getting bored with it any time soon.

 1 tsp ground coriander